darrylwest/simple-node-logger/README.md

 - change log levels on the fly
 - domain and category columns
 - overridable format methods in base appender
+- stats that track counts of all log statements including warn, error, etc

 ## Installation